ScienceLiveHub/warming-stripes/README.md

 python archive2rohub.py germany.rocrate.zip --md germany.rocrate.md
 ```

+The new workflow execution can then be archived for instance in Zenodo, ROHub or Workflowhub.eu: https://doi.org/10.48546/WORKFLOWHUB.WORKFLOW.1382.1

 ## Step 9: Create new nanopublication related to the new results (optional)

 From the Figure and datasets we analysed, we can create a new AIDA sentence with supporting material (RO-Crate).
 For example, the corresponding AIDA sentence could be: